redhat-developer/lsp4ij/docs/UserDefinedLanguageServer.md

 The created zip file contains a separate folder for each language server that can be used as a template when creating a new language servers.

+Each folder contains the following files:
+- template.json
+- settings.json
+- initializationOptions.json

+You can also manually add a `README.md` file to the folder to provide instructions for the language server.